ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_dci %}
 Distressed Communities Index from the Economic Innovation Group.

-Unit of observations is Zip Code.
+Unit of observations is ZIP Code.
 Year refers to year of final year of census data used.
 {% enddocs %}

 ## ihs_avg_year_index